afolayan-t/server_shard_test/readme.md

 Then in two separate windows, from the project directory, run `flask run` and `python3 server_manager.py`.
 I will add a .sh script eventually.
 After both apps are running, you can send requests to the flask server to test the code.

+*In case of ModuleNotFoundError, delte old environment and redo above code.

 ## NodeJS Express App ##
 First install packages by running `npm install`.
 To run server cd into the `fake_load_balancer` directory and run the command `node app.js`.